 The Department of Emergency Medicine welcomes students interested in pursuing Emergency Medicine to participate in its senior Emergency Medicine (EM) elective.
 Students rotate at both The Mount Sinai Hospital as well as Elmhurst Hospital Center.

 The combined experience of working in a tertiary care academic medical center and a public level 1 trauma center make this rotation an exciting and incredibly diverse clinical experience.
-Over the course of 14 clinical shifts, students are exposed to a wide variety of cases including dedicated shifts in critical care, trauma, and geriatric emergency medicine.
-Students act as sub-interns during this rotation and are primary care givers for their patients, developing skills in differential diagnosis, assessment, and EM-specific procedures.
+Over the course of 12 clinical shifts, students are exposed to a wide variety of cases including dedicated shifts in critical care and trauma.
+Students act as sub-interns during this rotation and are primary providers for their patients, developing skills in differential diagnosis, assessment, and EM-specific procedures.

 Applications are taken through the Visiting Student Application Service (VSAS).
-Mount Sinai Beth Israel, Mount Sinai St. Luke’s, and Mount Sinai West have their own application and selection process.
+Mount Sinai Beth Israel, Mount Sinai Morningside, and Mount Sinai West have their own application and selection process.
 See their websites for additional information regarding these programs.
 For additional information, contact: SinaiEM.email@example.com.